trkinrs/tina-pixyll/_posts/2019-01-26-guide-to-forking-pixyll.md

 If you are just modifying Pixyll in small ways to customize your site, you are not obligated to maintain the copyright notices of Pixyll on your site.
 However, if you want to credit the Pixyll theme that would be appreciated, see section on "Pixyll Plug" in the README file that came with Pixyll.

 Thanks for using Pixyll, and happy hacking!

----
-[^1]: **Disclaimer**: This material is for informational purposes only, and should not be construed as legal advice or opinion.
-For actual legal advice, you should consult with professional legal services.
-[^2]: This list of privileges are derived from the four freedoms of "The Free Software Definition" published by the GNU project <https://www.gnu.org/philosophy/free-sw.en.html>.
-[^3]: Using a different name from "Pixyll" for your derivate work helps avoid misdirected questions from people who are using your version.
-It's similar to using version numbers to discrimate the revisions of software when troubleshooting issues.